secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/IMG_3344.jpg
    :width: 50 %

    If hydrogen is leaking into the air in ReA3 high bay, this device will sound an alarm inside the ReA3 vault.
 It is attached to the top of the panel that controls the Roots blower pumps.
+There will also be a voice alarm in the FRIB control room and operators will contact the experimenters.

 - There is a dry nitrogen bottle that acts as a backup in case of a failure of the laboratory dry nitrogen supply.
 This bottle is installed behind the touch panel for control of the DV650 pumps. **Make sure its regulator is set to 15 psi at all times.** If the system is in :code:`vent` or :code:`purge` mode, and :code:`MF6` flow rate reads :math:`<\,70\%` of its set value, :code:`V15` valve will be automatically opened after 10 seconds to ensure constant source of dry nitrogen by opening the valve to the reserved dry nitrogen bottle. :code:`V15` is the only valve in the GHS that cannot be commanded manually even via using the :code:`MAN` mode of operation.
 - A flash arrestor (see :numref:`flash_arrestor`) is installed on the hydrogen bottle to extinguish the flames and prevent the bottle from explosion.